captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ---
 and I'm a friend
 ---
+I just wanted to
+---
-I just wanted to talk to you plainly.
+to be able to talk to you plainly.
 ---
 ## ESTHER:
 Well,Thank you,